New Zealand on the chase after Labuschagne's double ton in Sydney

 The day belonged to Labuschagne, who sweated on 199 for 20 minutes before he thick edged Colin de Grandhomme through the vacant slips to the ropes to bring up his double ton.
 The milestone came off 363 balls with 19 fours and a six and eclipsed his previous Test record of 185 against Pakistan in Brisbane last November.

+"They batted really well to finish the day off.
+I thought we bowled really well," Labuschagne said.
+"The wicket looks like it's going to go a little up and down and spin a bit but we stuck to our guns there and hopefully the rewards will come tomorrow.

+"It's always a privilege to play for Australia and it was nice to get some runs today and when you're batting well it's nice if you can make them count."
+Labuschagne's prodigious form has notched him a total of 837 runs since November and he has now leapfrogged the great Neil Harvey (834) for most runs scored by an Australian during a five-Test summer.

-Labuschagne was Test cricket's leading run-getter last year with 1,104 runs and is carrying on where he left off in 2019.
-The Kiwi's finally dispatched him after he was caught and bowled by leg-spinner Todd Astle.
+He was also Test cricket's leading run-getter last year with 1,104 runs.
+The Kiwis finally dispatched him after he was caught and bowled by leg-spinner Todd Astle.

 Skipper Tim Paine supported Labuschagne to reach his double century before he was bowled between his bat and pad by de Grandhomme for 35.
 Paine faced 92 balls and shared in a 79-run stand with Labuschagne to take Australia beyond 400.